-KB and SB designed the experiment and KE, SZ and SB conceptualized the site aims and manage research for the site.
-KE conducted the field sampling, KB and KM carried out the lab incubations and analysis.
-KB prepared the manuscript with contributions from all co-authors.
+Author contributions.
+KMB and SAB designed the experiment, and KAE, SEZ, and SAB conceptualized the site aims and managed research for the site.
+KAE conducted the field sampling, and KMB and KM carried out the lab incubations and analysis.
+KMB prepared the paper with contributions from all co-authors.

-Competing interests
+Competing interests.
 The authors declare that they have no conflict of interest.

-Acknowledgements

-- We gratefully acknowledge field assistance from Andrea Skinner, and laboratory assistance - from Carl Heroneme, Samantha Elledge, Yanjun Chen and Mitch Sellers.
-Research funding was - provided by the National Science Foundation (NSF-DEB 0950095) to SAB, Natural Sciences and - 585 Engineering Research Council of Canada (RGPIN#341863) to SZ, an Association for Women - 586 Geoscientists Graduate Research Scholarship and the University of Kansas, and the Kansas - 587 Biological Survey Graduate Summer Research Fund to KM.
-The Canadian Forest Service of - Natural Resources Canada provided valuable logistical support.
+Acknowledgements.
+We gratefully acknowledge field assistance from Andrea Skinner and laboratory assistance from Carl Heroneme, Samantha Elledge, Yanjun Chen, and Mitch Sellers.
+Research support was provided by an Association for Women Geoscientists Graduate Research Scholarship (the University of Kansas) and the Kansas Biological Survey Graduate Summer Research Fund to Kyungjin Min.
+The Canadian Forest Service of Natural Resources Canada provided valuable logistical support.